 The number of economic development incentive programs offered by the state has grown over time (Figure 2).
 The oldest is the Economic Development Access Program-a grant program designed to improve transportation access for industrial sites-which was adopted in 1956.
-The newest, and the largest, is the Major Head-quarters Workforce Grant, a customized performance grant adopted in 2019 for Amazon to establish a second corporate headquarters (HQ2) in Arlington County.
-Half of the current incentives were adopted in 2006 or after.
+The newest incentives are customized performance grants, which are designed to attract large companies to locate or expand in the state: